talesin/dotfiles/README.md

 - Ensure you can run PowerShell scripts
     - Run the following as administrator if you can't: `set-executionpolicy unrestricted`
-    - And check that you have the latest version by running `host` at the prompt checking if you need to [upgrade](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell)
 - Run the following (rebooting and rerunning as necessary):
     - `iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/talesin/dotfiles/master/win-setup.ps1'))`
 - Open the ConEmu settings and choose a powerline font